kris2026uk/LIS624/MySQL.md

  #Instructions for Downloading and using MySQL

 MySQL is an integral part of the LAMP stack.
-It is neccessary for....
+MySQL is where the relational database is created and works together with Apache web server and PHP programming language to enable the database be available on the web.

 The first step is to ensure that the current software is updated, so use the following commands to check for updates and update if neccessary: